automationhacks/automationhacks.github.io/_posts/2019-07-28-how-to-setup-a-load-test-via-locust.md

 So, now, Lets set up a simple expectation on this mock server.
 We can do this in a [variety of different ways](http://www.mock-server.com/mock_server/creating_expectations.html).
 Either using JSON, or Rest API or clients (Java/JS)

-Since code is easily the most simple way to set this up, Let&#8217;s go ahead with that.
+Since code is easily the most simple way to set this up, Let's go ahead with that.

 Using any Java project setup with a maven or Gradle setup, we need to include below dependencies: